UCLA hires Cincinnati's Mick Cronin as basketball coach

 "UCLA is a very special place with a strong tradition of excellence," he said in the statement.
 "To be able to join such a world-class institution is truly a privilege, and I can't wait to get started in Westwood."

+"I have great hopes for Mick Cronin and am confident he understands our values of academic and athletic excellence, recognizing the very high bar set by Coach John Wooden," UCLA chancellor Gene Block said in a statement.

+Except for brief stints at Louisville and Murray State, Cronin has spent his career in his hometown of Cincinnati.
+He graduated from the university in 1997.

-Cronin's only other head coaching stint was at Murray State from 2003 to 2006, when the Racers were 69-24.
-He was associate head coach at Louisville under Rick Pitino from 2001 to 2003 and worked as an assistant and video coordinator from 1996 to 2001 under Bob Huggins at Cincinnati.
+His only other head coaching stint was at Murray State from 2003 to 2006, when the Racers were 69-24.
+Cronin was associate head coach at Louisville under Rick Pitino from 2001 to 2003 and worked as an assistant and video coordinator from 1996 to 2001 under Bob Huggins at Cincinnati.

+Cronin returned to Cincinnati as head coach in 2006, reviving the program after Huggins was forced out.

+Health issues forced Cronin to miss most of the 2014-15 season as he recovered from an aneurysm that was discovered after he complained of lingering headaches.
+He returned to his coaching duties ahead of the next season.

+The Bruins' roster will be depleted by the early departures of sophomores Kris Wilkes and Jaylen Hands, who recently announced their plans to hire agents and declare for the NBA draft.

+But next season will mark the return of guard Tyger Campbell and forward Shareef O'Neal, who both missed their freshman year.
+Campbell had a knee injury and O'Neal had heart surgery.
+Among the incoming recruits are Jaime Jaquez and Jake Kyman.

-Alford was fired on Dec.
-31 after the Bruins began the season with a 7-6 record.
+Alford was fired after the Bruins began the season with a 7-6 record.
 At the time, they were mired in a four-game skid that included home losses to Belmont and Liberty.

 Alford had a 124-63 record in Westwood after taking over the program in March 2013.
 The 54-year-old coach won one Pac-12 tournament title but never a regular-season league title, and made four NCAA Tournament appearances, including Sweet 16 berths in his first two years.